 Equine pNF-H, phosphorylated neurofilament ELISA

-While we are committed to providing the highest quality laboratory testing, our operational status will be re-evaluated daily based on available staffing.
+While we are committed to providing the highest quality laboratory testing, during this time of the COVID-19 pandemic, our operational status will be re-evaluated daily based on available staffing.
 We expect that turnaround times for all tests will be greatly affected, though we are unable to estimate exact turnaround times.
 This includes EPM testing, KHV testing, equine blood type & antibody screens, pNF-H, and OFA thyroid testing.

 Due to campus mail delivery delays, please do not ship using USPS - ship via FedEx or UPS only.